scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

-In order to fit metric learning algorithms with this type of input, we need to give the original dataset of points ``X`` to the estimator so that it knows what point the indices refer to.
+In order to fit metric learning algorithms with this type of input, we need to give the original dataset of points ``X`` to the estimator so that it knows the points the indices refer to.
 We do this when initializing the estimator, through the argument `preprocessor`.

 .. topic:: Example: